AbieFund/abie-archive/CONTRACT.md

 * `delegate`: Vote on behalf of 1 to 10 other members.
 * `beneficiary`: Submitted a proposal.
 Responsible for the project.
 * `reviewer`: Members ready to be randomly selected to review proposals.
 Has the power to confirm or change the voting mode.
-* `advisor`: Has the right to cancel the vote.
+* `auditor`: Has the right to cancel the vote.
 There can be only 8 advisors in total.

 ## Add a member

+*A minimalist Web of Trust*

 When you send money to the contract, you’re a `donor` and get a receipt.